7 Tips for Better Chair Makeovers

-- When in doubt, paint it white.
+TIP #1 When in doubt, paint it white!

-|Notice the pattern in the fabric sooooorta matches the shape in the back of the seat?
+In my chair below, notice the pattern in the fabric sooooorta matches the shape in the back of the seat?
 I also painted the inside edges of the lattice a shade of grey in an attempt to do a little 3D effect.
 Hmmm….not sure if it worked.
 LOL.

 You can reuse the old interior materials, especially if it “fits” the old chair perfectly, or if cheaper to do so.
 But, it might be pretty old and yucky and you might need to replace it.
 Either way, don’t be afraid to add new layers, especially if you want your new chair to be a bit more more comfy, or if you just need to cover up the old ratty one.

+Don’t forget to paint the bottom of the chair!
 You’re probably thinking, “Um….why??”
 Well, because, do you reallllly want your painted furniture looking like painted furniture?
-Okay, in some instances you do, but you could be pretty embarrassed if someone has to bend on all 4′s, or you happen to turn the chair over when you’re moving furniture and–eeewwww!–”what the hell is that underneath?!
+Wait, don’t answer that.
+In some instances you do, but you could be pretty embarrassed if someone has to bend on all 4′s, or you happen to turn the chair over when you’re moving furniture and–eeewwww!–”what the heck is that underneath?!
 Why’s it look so old and crusty?!”
 Uh…yeah.
-So, just keep it professional looking and paint the bottom and any areas where you think someone might just peep that.
-LOL
+So, just keep it professional looking and paint the bottom and any areas where you think someone might just peep.

 If the chair you’re painting has some intricate detailing, don’t use a brush.
 You’ll just make a bit of a mess.
 And that’s sort of what I did with this chair in the lattice pattern on the seat back: paint went on too thick in certain areas and gathered up on the edges.
 A paint sprayer (or spray paint!) would have alleviated this problem.
 (FYI, I hate spray paint because of its smell; that smell lingers, too!).
 Buy a paint sprayer so you can use your choice of latex paints, preferably environmentally friendly brands).